jvondrus/Wiegand26/README.md

 Receiving data from Wiegand26 card readers.

+Card readers with Wiegand26 protocol are sending only first 3 Bytes from the card Serial number (first 16 Byte block for UID0-UID3 / MANUFACTURER).

 Library is made for Arduino IDE and for Arduinos, ESP32 and ESP8266.

 ## Features